amigazen/unsui/README.md

 ## About _unsui_

-The _unsui_ platform represents a collection of individual POSIX command implementations, each referred to as a "koan" - a self-contained unit of wisdom and functionality.
-Each koan is designed to be built independently while following consistent patterns and standards.
+_unsui_ is a Unix-like runtime environment for Amiga consisting of UnixLib3, a POSIX and C99 standard C library, shami, a POSIX-like shell, and the _koans_ - individual Amiga ports of standard commands found on BSD and Linux operating systems.

 The name _unsui_ (雲水) refers to Zen monks who travel from monastery to monastery seeking enlightenment, symbolizing the journey of learning and discovery through individual command implementations.
-Each koan represents a step on this path.
+Each _koan_ represents a step on this path.

 Rather than forcing Amiga to become Unix, _unsui_ provides a bridge that allows users to access the vast ecosystem of Unix software while preserving the Amiga experience.
 The focus is on creating a pragmatic, single-user development environment rather than a full multi-user server OS.